metno/anemoi-regional-tutorial/tutorial/getting-started-on-lumi.markdown

 {% include files/lumi/dependencies.yaml %}
 {% endhighlight %}

-If you want add more python packages you can either place it under dependencies (for packages available in conda) or pip.
+If you want add more python packages, you can either place it under dependencies (for packages available through conda) or pip (for packages available through pip).
 To build the container, run the following:

 {% highlight bash %}
-./create_container your_container.sif lumi-rocm-rocm-5.6.1.sif dependencies.yaml
+bash ./create_container.sh anemoi_container.sif lumi-rocm-rocm-5.6.1.sif dependencies.yaml
 {% endhighlight %}

-This will create a container called `your_container.sif`, and takes approximately 10-12 minutes.
+This will create a container called `anemoi_container.sif`, and takes approximately 10-12 minutes.

 NOTE: In the future, as the Anemoi codebase inevitably changes and requires new dependencies (or newer versions of existing dependencies), you will have to build a new container.
 The container you use must contain the dependencies required by the specific version of the code base that you have checked out.
-It is therefore good practice to organize how you name your containers.
+It is therefore good practice to devise a naming scheme for your containers.

 ## Setting up Anemoi and aifs-mono

 The container we created will let you create datasets, create graphs, and train models since all Anemoi and aifs-mono dependencies are stored in the container (they were listed in the yaml file).
-If you are working on adding new functionality to either aifs-mono or Anemoi pacakges, it can be a hassle to rebuild containers everytime we change a line of code.
-Instead, we can create a virtual environment with the repositories that we want to override.
+If you are working on adding new functionality to either aifs-mono or Anemoi packages, it can be a hassle to rebuild containers everytime we change a line of code.
+Instead, we can create a virtual environment with the repositories that we want to override and store this outside the container.
 Packages installed in the virtual environment are loaded preferentially over the packages in the container.

 We recommend using the container to install the dependencies into the virtual environment.
 This ensures that the packages for the right Python version are installed (there is no guarantee that the Python version in the